woodystock/learner-materials-react-props-and-state/activities/activity-1.md

 Note: You may see a warning that looks a bit like this:

 ```
-  Line 12:17:  'useCats' is assigned a value but never used  no-unused-vars
+  Line 12:17:  'setCats' is assigned a value but never used  no-unused-vars
 ```

 This is just telling us that one of our `useState()` variables isn't being used.
 Ignore this for now, we come onto this is another lab 🙂